The learning environment and teaching style

 Research-intensive university setting

 Education at Lund University is closely aligned to current research, often drawing on the interdisciplinary research approach that has helped secure Lund University’s place as Sweden’s strongest research university.
-Lund University educates some 42,000 students per year, but two thirds of the University's budget goes to research, illustrating our commitment to being one of the world's top research-intensive universities.
+Lund University educates some 40 000 students per year, and approximately two thirds of the University's budget go to research, illustrating our commitment to being one of the world's top research-intensive universities.

 Critical thinking and freedom of mind